kasturilele/sourdough-manuscript/README.md

 3. model11_test_serial_transfer.py - Same as script 1, except this time the script has two models for every set of parameters - with and without bottlenecks.
 We added the bottlenecks simply by dividing the abundances at the end of a growth cycel by a dilution factor and using them as initial abundances for the new growth cycle.
 Also, we saved the entire growth curve data (growth over time) instead of just saving the species' abundances at the final timepoint.

 Part C: R scripts used for analysis
+The script analysis_final_all.R contains all the R scripts used for statistical analysis and making figures.
+Some of the file locations need to be changed for the script to work correctly.